Public Pest & Recycling Assistance

 - Remove tall weeds and grass in the yard to eliminate the mosquitoes favorite daytime resting places.

-- 3. All products used shall be labeled and the product label will be strictly followed.
+- All chemical products must be labeled and the product label will be strictly followed

-This division scouted 54 miles of river and associated creeks, determined treatment sites, handles all chemicals, and did any necessary follow up work to reduce further economic losses by the affected counties.
+This division scouted 54 miles of river and associated creeks, determined treatment sites, handles all chemicals, and did any necessary follow up work to reduce further economic losses in the affected counties.

 If you're having problems with birds roosting in unwanted areas, the Kentucky Department of Agriculture offers a service to help you.